EternityForest/awesome-standards/README.md

 International tripod thread, common for general use in the US.
 A very large range of cheap accessories exists, it's possible to mount almost anything this way.

+### Arca-Swiss

+The most common tripod quick release system, which typically uses a thumbscrew clamp to lock onto a plate attached to the camera.

 ### Cold Shoe

 This attachment system is used to mount things like camera flashes, but all manner of adapter hardware is cheaply available.
 Accesories slide into the shoe, and usually contain a thumb wheel that is used to apply pressure to the shoe.